What are the best ways to save on company car tax? Let's take a closer look.

 It pays to plug in

-Tax incentives for company cars officially emitting less than 50g/km of CO2 (which includes all electric and most plug-in hybrid models) were renewed last year.
-This has made going electric the most effective way to reduce your tax bills.
+Tax incentives for company cars emitting less than 50g/km CO2 (which includes all electric and most plug-in hybrid models) were renewed in 2020, so choosing one of these vehicles is by far the most effective way to reduce your tax bills.

-Until April 2022, drivers who choose an electric car (rated at 0g/km CO2) will be taxed based on 1% of the list price, compared with 28% to 37% for an equivalent petrol, diesel or hybrid car.
-That usually equates to at least a 90% reduction in BIK payments.
+Between April 2022 and April 2025, drivers who choose an electric car (rated at 0g/km CO2) will be taxed based on 2% of the list price, compared to 29% or more for an equivalent petrol, diesel or hybrid car.
+That usually equates to at least a 90% reduction in drivers’ Benefit-in-Kind payments.

 The restructure also differentiates between sub-50g/km plug-in hybrids, which have a spread of bands based on their electric-only range.